 - Your wages will not be garnished.

-- If it’s gone seriously south — like below 600 — your credit score actually will improve substantially in a matter of months.
+- If your credit has gone seriously south — like below 600 — your credit score actually will improve substantially in a matter of months.

 - Once your bankruptcy is discharged, you can begin to re-establish credit worthiness by using a secured credit card and/or being added as a user to someone else’s credit account, and sticking to a budget.